intrinio/java-sdk/docs/ZacksApi.md

     ZacksApi zacksApi = new ZacksApi();

-    String identifier = "AAPL"; // String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID) String startDate = null; // String | Limit ratings to those on or after this date String endDate = null; // String | Limit ratings to those on or before this date BigDecimal meanGreater = null; // BigDecimal | Return only records with a mean (average) higher than this value BigDecimal meanLess = null; // BigDecimal | Return only records with a mean (average) lower than this value Integer strongBuysGreater = null; // Integer | Return only records with more than this many Strong Buy recommendations
+    String identifier = "AAPL"; // String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID) LocalDate startDate = LocalDate.now(); // LocalDate | Limit ratings to those on or after this date LocalDate endDate = LocalDate.now(); // LocalDate | Limit ratings to those on or before this date BigDecimal meanGreater = null; // BigDecimal | Return only records with a mean (average) higher than this value BigDecimal meanLess = null; // BigDecimal | Return only records with a mean (average) lower than this value Integer strongBuysGreater = null; // Integer | Return only records with more than this many Strong Buy recommendations